AbdullahMJ99/Project-4/README.md

 ![Plot of Neural Network Actual vs. Predicted Sale Price](/images/nn_scatter.png)

 **Economic Implication**: The diagram shows that actual and predicted prices are positively correlated or better still have a direct relationship.
-This implies that any discrepances between the prices under measure might imply market inefficiencies or could indicate potential errors in our model.
+This implies that any discrepancies between the prices under measure might imply market inefficiencies or could indicate potential errors in our model.

 Neural Network Training and Validation Loss: